eecs130/spring2019/docs/syllabus.md

 {: .prose}

 ### Homework Grading
 Homework will be approximately weekly.
-Homework assignments are due at 11:59pm on the date specified.
+Homework assignments are due at 11:59pm on Thursdays, unless otherwise specified.
 We will still accept late homework up to 48 hours after the original due date, but with a 30% penalty.
 Homework is graded according to the following scale:
 {: .prose}

 |--|--|